 Notes

-1 This is a compilation of the Criminal Investigation (Identifying People) Act 2002 and includes the amendments made by the other written laws referred to in the following table 1M.
-The table also contains information about any reprint.
+This is a compilation of the Criminal Investigation (Identifying People) Act 2002 and includes amendments made by other written laws 1M.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table